programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 We now have three numbers describing how two catalogues overlap: what they share, and what's unique to each side.
 Numbers like these are easier to grasp at a glance when they're drawn rather than printed, which is where visualisation comes in.

-#### Visualization: Creating a Venn diagram
+#### Visualisation: Creating a Venn diagram

-A good data visualization that summarises numbers helps someone to realise trends and important features of a collection of data.
+A good data visualisation that summarises numbers helps someone to realise trends and important features of a collection of data.
 [Above](#function-3-compare_sets) we saw how to calculate the difference of two sets of subject headings.
 Based on previously defined functions our code was this:

 ```python
 headings_a = headings_matching(df_a, 'Immigra')